APIOps/Digiapi/node-mockup-api/README.md

 5. Now, call the API!

-Easiest test is to use `curl` via command line:
+**Easiest test is to use `curl` via command line:**

     `curl http://localhost:10010/api/newspapers`

 Response will be:
-    ```[{"id":1,"title":"Sample text","logo_url":"Sample text","publisher_name":"Sample text","tag":"Sample text"}]```
+    `[{"id":1,"title":"Sample text","logo_url":"Sample text","publisher_name":"Sample text","tag":"Sample text"}]`

-Or you can use browser and go to above address to see same mockup response.
-To see all endpoints open documentation in browser `http://localhost:10010/docs`
+**Or you can use browser and go to above address (`http://localhost:10010/api/newspapers`)** to see same mockup response.

+To see all endpoints open documentation, open project in edit mode with following command

+Command should open DigiAPI Swagger 2.0 spec in browser (`http://127.0.0.1:39146/#/`).
+In the browser window you'll find documentation on the left side.

 ## How to edit DigiAPI Swagger 2.0 spec